 A complete blood count (CBC) is a Blood Test that examines the numbers and features of blood cells.
-Three types of cells it examines are red blood cells (RBCs), white blood cells (WBCs) and Platelets.
+It examines three types of cells: red blood cells (RBCs), white blood cells (WBCs) and Platelets.

 A CBC measures the following:

-- White blood cell (WBC, leukocyte): count White blood cells protect the body from infection.
-White blood cells attack and kill the bacteria, virus, or other organism which causes it when an infection develops.
+- White blood cell (WBC, leukocyte): count White blood cells to protect the body from infection.
+White blood cells attack and kill the bacteria, virus, or another organism that causes it when an infection develops.
 White blood cells are larger than red blood cells but less numerous.
-When a person has a bacterial infection the number of white cells is very rapidly growing.
-Often the number of white blood cells is used to detect an infection, or to see if the body is handling cancer.
+When a person has a bacterial infection, white cells rapidly grow.
+Often the number of white blood cells is used to detect infection or to see if the body is handling cancer.

 - Hematocrit (HCT, packed cell volume, PCV): This check tests the number of red blood cells taking up space (volume) in the blood.
-The value is given in a blood volume, as a percentage of red blood cells.
-For example, a hematocrit of 38 means that red blood cells make up 38 per cent of the blood volume.
-Hematocrit and haemoglobin values are the two major tests which show whether there is anaemia or polycythemia.
+The value is given in blood volume as a percentage of red blood cells.
+For example, a hematocrit of 38 means that red blood cells comprise 38 percent of the blood volume.
+Hematocrit and haemoglobin values are the two major tests that show whether there is anaemia or polycythemia.

-- Platelet (thrombocyte) count: The smallest type of blood cell is the Platelets (thrombocytes).
+- Platelet (thrombocyte) count: The minor type of blood cell is the Platelets (thrombocytes).
 They are critical in clotting the blood.
-The Platelets swell when bleeding happens, clump together and form a sticky barrier that helps stop bleeding.
+The Platelets swell when bleeding happens and clump together, forming a sticky barrier that helps stop bleeding.
 Uncontrolled bleeding can be a concern when there are too few Platelets.
 There is a risk of a blood clot forming in a blood vessel if there are too many Platelets.
 Platelets may also be involved in artery hardening (atherosclerosis).

 - Mean Platelet volume (MPV): Mean number of Platelets measures the total sum (length) of Platelets.
 Mean Platelet volume is used to identify such diseases, along with Platelet count.
 If the Platelet count is usually the mean volume of the Platelet might still be too high or too low